SAP-archive/teched2020-developer-keynote/abap/README.md

 }

 ```
-A Post method to the http service endpoint is triggered by Enterprise Messaging for this webhook subscription which contains this payload.
+A #POST method to the http service endpoint is triggered by Enterprise Messaging for this webhook subscription which contains this payload.
 The ABAP handler class then deseralizes this json payload into ABAP structures and updates the custom table accordingly.

 ```abap
 * Convert payload json to abap structures